 Storage heaters with electric fire in sitting room.
-Electric cooker, microwave, fridge, washing machine, tumble dryer, dishwasher, TV with Freeview, video, DVD, CD player.
+Electric cooker, microwave, fridge/freezer, washing machine, tumble dryer, dishwasher, TV with Freeview, video, DVD, CD player.
 All fuel and power inc. in rent.
 Bed linen inc. in rent.
 Cot, highchair and stairgate by prior arrangement.
 Off road parking for 1 car, additional parking available in FOC public car park close by.
 Small, front pebbled garden and small, rear, enclosed paved garden with garden furniture.
 One dog welcome.
 Sorry, no smoking.
 Shop 1 min walk, pub opposite.
 Note: The property has fairly steep stairs and as such may be unsuitable for less mobile guests.

 - Last minute